Tea for you…

 Pouring the tea

-If your butler doesn’t pour, the person closest to the pot pours for everyone, always using a tea strainer (as per HM).
+If your butler doesn’t pour, the person closest to the pot pours for everyone, always using a tea strainer.

 Additions